crcn/tandem-old/packages/front-end/README.md

 - Workspace

-- Polish
+Polish:

 * Typed generation files
 * Styles Pane
   * Gradient input
 * split view
 * Rust port
 * context menu
+* insert rect into layer pane should work
+* drag element layers to canvas
+* when dragging, should display hovering on stage
+* drop component to stage to create instance
+* ability to drop component into EMPTY file
+* alert to save before closing
+* fail safe for clobbered tree IDs
+* ability to navigate to source component

 - Ability to override instance labels.
 Used to expose layers

-NEXT WEEK:

-* breadcrumb view
-* mobile size preset (when selecting content node)

 BUGS: